barrymun/portfolio-v2/README.md

   - [x] Perform turns
   - [x] Perform manoeuvres
 - [x] Dock
+  - [x] Should move around the scene a little
 - [x] Background
   - [x] Add stars that follow the mouse
   - [x] Stars move faster when the craft is performing a manoeuvre and slow down when the manoeuvre is coming to an end